ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/backup-overview.markdown

 * The two principal reasons for backing up your database are -
    * **Securing data** in case catastrophe strikes.
-   * **Freezing data in chosen points-in-time** to revert to, (e.g. if a mistake was made in a patch or an upgrade).
+   * **Freezing data in chosen points-in-time** to revert to retain access to it in various stages of its existence/development.

 * RavenDB's Backup is an **Ongoing task**.
    * Routinely backing up your data is a fundamental aspect of your database maintenance.
-     Backup is therefore defined consistently as an [ongoing task](../../studio/database/tasks/ongoing-tasks/general-info) that runs in the background.
+     Backup is therefore provided not as a one-time operation, but as an  [ongoing task](../../studio/database/tasks/ongoing-tasks/general-info) that runs in the background.
      It is configured once and then executed periodically according to the defined schedule.

-* Backup can be configured with [Client API](../../client-api/operations/maintenance/backup/backup) or in the [Studio](../../studio/database/tasks/backup-task).
+* You can create and configure backup tasks using the [Client API](../../client-api/operations/maintenance/backup/backup) or [Studio](../../studio/database/tasks/backup-task).

 * In this page:
   * [Backup Type](../../server/ongoing-tasks/backup-overview#backup-type)